 Since the summer of 2013, GCSE examinations have moved away from coursework and classwork based assessments, in favour of exams that are sat at the end of most two-year courses.
 January and March examinations have also been removed.

-- New GCSEs in the sciences, history and geography, as well as languages, are scheduled to begin teaching in September 2016 with first assessment taking place in 2018.
-The content for these subjects is due to be published in 2014.
+• New GCSEs in the sciences, history and geography, as well as languages, are scheduled to begin teaching in September 2016 with first assessment taking place in 2018.

 The content of these new GCSEs, as announced by the DfE, features: